 How to Train if You are Just Starting Out

 Brisk walking is an ideal moderate-intensity activity.
 For the average person, a brisk walk means walking 3-4 miles an hour, or about as fast as you’d walk if you were late for a meeting.
 Start conservatively if you are just starting training, e.g. three times per week, 20 minutes per session.

 Working Out Safely

 To safely undergo an aerobic exercise program, it is necessary to include at least 3 phases: warm up, work out, and cool down.
-Each phase has its particular purpose.
+Each phase has a particular purpose.

 Ultimately, your progress is best measured by how you feel.
 When you are consistent in your cardiovascular program, chances are you will feel better, have more energy and a better outlook in life.
 This may take a few weeks, but it will come.
 You will realize that your daily tasks have become easier and that the activities and sports you enjoy will not only become easier but also become more enjoyable.
 Your friends will notice the significant change in you after you have been consistently on the program.
 Anti-aging is a life-long process and that does not yield immediate results.
 Many of the benefits will only be apparent years later.

 Cardiovascular exercises benefit any age group.
-The benefits are many, raging from improved health and well being, to anti-aging properties and improved longevity.
-However, any exercise of aerobic capacity should be structured properly, with physician guidance and should be scaled moderately to fit the particular needs and health of each person.
+The benefits are many, ranging from improved health and well being to anti-aging properties and improved longevity.
+However, any exercise of aerobic capacity should be structured properly, with physician guidance and should be scale moderately to fit the particular needs and health of each person.